Soumalya1857/Zarkan/README.md

 - variables can be declared with var keyword
 - comparisons work fine
 - if else is working fine
+- support for strings given(addition and multiplications)
 - support for loops(for and while) given
 - file support to be given soon
+- various functions to be added

 run `shell.py` **to enter the language shell**